mui/mui-x/docs/data/date-pickers/time-field/time-field.md

 ---
-title: React Date Field component
+title: React Time Field component
 ---

-# Date field
+# Time field

-<p class="description">The date field let the user select a date with the keyboard.</p>
+<p class="description">The time field let the user select a time with the keyboard.</p>

 :::warning
 This component is unstable.